2-6-4: Germany

 For the private TAG, which operated the railway line from Schaftlach to Tegernsee, the 2-6-4T steam locomotive TAG 8 was built in 1942, using wheels from DRG Class E 79.
 It was in service until 1970 and has been preserved in the Bavarian Railway Museum.

+Jamaica

+Jamaica had two 2-6-4T locomotives built for the Jamaican Government Railway in 1894 by the Rhode Island Locomotive Works numbered 21 and 22.
+22 was scrapped in 1907 and 21 was scrapped the following year.

 Sweden

 SJ type SB with driving wheels 1.75 m diameter for passenger use, built Motala 1917, one preserved.

 SJ type J with driving wheels 1.3 m diameter for mixed traffic use, built Atlas, Motala and Nohab, 1914–1918.
 Four preserved.

 Switzerland

 2-6-4 tank locomotives were built by SLM in 1913 for use on the Berne-Neuenberg railway.
 They were still in use at Basel in 1956.
 Of slightly British appearance, at that time they were used to transfer stock between the French and Swiss systems, the former having not yet been electrified.

 New Zealand

 The Ferrymead Railway in Christchurch, New Zealand, has a gauge 2-6-4T locomotive that was in regular operation until taken off-line for boiler repairs around 2009.
 It was built by Baldwin Locomotive Works in 1901.

 The Wf class of the New Zealand Government Railways was built between 1903 and 1928 and was a general purpose tank design.
 It was used all over New Zealand and identical locomotives were also in service as the Ds class of the Tasmanian Government Railways.
 Three Wf class locomotives survived in preservation: